 Breast Reduction and Breast Enhancement

-Breast enhancement and breast reduction surgery are performed by most faculty plastic surgeons in the Division of Plastic and Reconstructive Surgery at the University of Toronto.
-These procedures are also available through the Division of Plastic and Reconstructive Surgery Resident Aesthetic Clinic at the Plastic Surgery Clinic in Mississauga under supervision of Dr. Jamil Ahmad.
+Breast enhancement and breast reduction surgery are performed by most faculty plastic surgeons in the Division of Plastic, Reconstructive & Aesthetic Surgery at the University of Toronto.
+These procedures are also available through the Division of Plastic, Reconstructive & Aesthetic Surgery Resident Aesthetic Clinic at the Plastic Surgery Clinic in Mississauga under supervision of Dr. Jamil Ahmad.

 Aesthetic surgery of the breast is commonly performed to improve the appearance of the breasts.
 Underdevelopment of the breasts, age related changes, and hormonal changes including pubertal, postpartum or postmenopausal changes are common reasons why patients seek consultation with a plastic surgeon to improve their appearance.
 Common procedures performed to enhance the appearance of the breasts and chest include: